 Another interesting feature to look out for in Flutter 3.7 is the fragment shaders.
 Flutter has extended its support for custom fragment shaders.
 It’s time to add enthusiastic effects to your apps and elevate the user experience to its fullest.
 Gather your gaming instincts and build amazing games with Flutter. 😉

 The Fragment Program API allows you to create rich graphics that are more amazing than the ones Flutter provides.
-However, Flutter will not limit its support to mobile only but also to web platforms as well.
+However, Flutter will not limit its support to mobile only but also to web platforms.

-Surprisingly, you will find plenty of effects and amazing animations that people are creating using shadders.
+Surprisingly, you will find plenty of effects and amazing animations that people create using shadders.
 Click here to see an example.

 3D Support in Flutter 3.7